I wish to decline a vaccination

 Most people will only need 1 dose, but some people who cannot have the routine vaccine for health reasons will need 2 doses.

-For more information on the Shingles vaccine and Shingles, please click here (Coming soon).
+For more information on the Shingles vaccine and Shingles, please click here.
 To decline, please scroll down.

 Coronavirus (Covid-19) Vaccine